freddiehaddad/tetris/README.md

 ![Animated Demo of Tetrs' ASCII graphics](Gallery/tetrs_rec-ascii.gif)

+*Puzzle Mode with its 26 levels, can you get the T-Spin Triple?:*

 > [!TIP]
 > Try **Puzzle Mode** with its 26 short stages to play with the the special [*'ocular' rotation system*](#ocular-rotation-system)!